Capsule Networks Do Not Need to Model Everything

-In this way, having a lower variability in the $c_{ij}$ values (and hence building more stable relationships between primary and output capsules), straightforwardly we are also explicitly minimizing the cardinality of the parse trees, namely the entropy of the quantized representations for the coupling coefficients, that we will define in Section~\ref{sec:entropy}.
+In this way, having a lower variability in the $c_{i,j}$ values (and hence building more stable relationships between primary and output capsules), straightforwardly, we are also explicitly minimizing the cardinality of the parse trees, namely the entropy of the quantized representations for the coupling coefficients, that we will define in Section~\ref{sec:entropy}.
 Note that since we can plug any pruning strategy, the additional training computational cost of REM is the same as the underlying mechanism employed.